SM-3 BMD, in from the Sea: EPAA & Aegis Ashore

-Beyond Phase 1, the USA has shifted to a larger and more permanent basing structure.
-To prepare for that, the US Missile Defense Agency is building an “Aegis Ashore” test complex near Moorestown, NJ, and another at its missile defense testing center at Barking Sands, Kauai, Hawaii.
-The Hawaiian complex would host a land-based Mark 41 launcher, a 4-story building with a SPY-1 radar, and three 125-foot tall test towers.
+Beyond Phase 1, the USA has shifted to a larger and more permanent basing structure, which removes some of the benefits of switching away from GMD.
+The US Missile Defense Agency is building an “Aegis Ashore” test complex near Moorestown, NJ, and another at its missile defense testing center at Barking Sands, Kauai, Hawaii.
+The Hawaiian complex is hosting a land-based Mark 41 launcher, a 4-story building with a SPY-1 radar, and three 125-foot tall test towers.

 Poland is being considered for Aegis Ashore deployment in 2018, but the country is beginning to diversify its options.
-They may choose to place their bets on a NATO/ European system instead, or they may choose to have their national system and Aegis Ashore together.
-Time will tell.
+The September 2011 agreement with the USA is still in force, but Poland is determined to have its own missile defense infrastructure, and may choose to place their bets on a parallel NATO/ European system.
+Their other option would likely involve American PATRIOT and/or THAAD systems.

-Aegis Ashore may also spread beyond Europe.
+Aegis Ashore may spread beyond Europe.
 In the Pacific, Japan is already deploying SM-3s at sea, and may find land-based counterparts useful.
-Its neighbor South Korea shares Japan’s worries about North Korea’s evil and semi-stable regime; the ROK has stated an interest in loading shorter range SM-6 missiles on its AEGIS destroyers, is buying and deploying Patriot PAC-2 GEM+ missiles, and has contracted with Israel for “Green Pine” air and missile defense radars.
-Its cruiser-size a href=”/drs-wins-multiplexing-contract-for-korean-aegis-destroyers-0431/”>KDX-III AEGIS destroyers could be modified for a ballistic missile defense role, but land-based SM-3s linked to air and naval systems offer an option that doesn’t require naval upgrades.
+Its neighbor South Korea shares Japan’s worries about North Korea’s evil and semi-stable regime; the ROK intends to load shorter range SM-6 missiles on its AEGIS destroyers, is buying and deploying Patriot PAC-2 GEM+ missiles, and has contracted with Israel for “Green Pine” air and missile defense radars.
+Its cruiser-size KDX-III AEGIS destroyers could be modified for a ballistic missile defense role, but land-based SM-3s linked to air and naval systems offer an option that doesn’t require naval upgrades.

 The other country that has been linked to land-based SM-3s had a more complicated set of choices, and possible rationales.
 See Appendix A’s coverage of Israeli deliberations, which ended with a decision to deploy their own Arrow technology instead.